• Skip to main content

 10 Reasons Why Everyone Should Run a Marathon Someday:

-So there you go…not a whole lot of words, just my thoughts about doing something challenging such as running a marathon.
-As we get into marathon season, let’s get inspired by all the runners out there accomplishing amazing things.
+So there you go…not a whole lot of words, just my thoughts about doing something challenging.
+Find something that pushes you out of your comfort zone and tests your limits.
+It just may change your life!
+As we get into race season, let’s get inspired by all the runners out there accomplishing amazing things.

 What have you done or plan to do that will push you out of your comfort zone?

-Looking for more info about training for a marathon?
+Looking for more info about training for races?
 Check out these posts!

 Avoiding Boredom While Marathon Training